fezela/Octadoc/README.md

 01/11/2021
 I would like to add a curses interface.
 I think that will start as soon as I have the website I'm working on go live.

+GOALS

+-The ability to create project.
+This will create a path and load files and structure based on user selection -The ability to save a project.
+-The ability to select an open project from the user interface.